kulics/koral/book-en/optional-type.md

 ```

 This is cumbersome, especially when we need to execute multiple functions in succession.
-We can use `^` after the expression to use them, so that they will only be executed if they are not empty.
+We can use `?` after the expression to use them, so that they will only be executed if they are not empty.

 E.g:
 ```
-Arr^.to Str()
+Arr?.to Str()
 ```

 ## Merge Operation